 - In-person: 2250 Las Vegas Blvd, Ste 400, Las Vegas, NV 89030

 - Phone: Nevada Secretary of State’s office — 1-800-450-8594 and select option 9

 Las Vegas requires drivers to obtain a Clark County business license in addition to the Nevada License.
 A Clark County license card will be sent to drivers after they successfully apply for or renew their license.
-This license expires yearly; it must be renewed and uploaded through the Dashboard.

 Here's an example Clark County license card: